 Alaska and the Yukon make up an enormous mass of land; in fact, combined they are about half the size of the lower 48 states!
 As you can imagine, it can be difficult to speak in generalities about the climate for an area so vast.
-However, the following is some good advice on the seasons and what to expect and the best time to cruise to Alaska.
+However, the following is some good advice on the seasons, what to expect and the best time to cruise to Alaska.

 Average Spring Temperatures: